legoheld/svelte-components/request/README.md

 ```

-# Route mapping
+# RequestBuilder mapping

-If you have an object with multiple route definitions you can use the `mapRoutes` helper function to recursive map objects into route instances.
+If you have an object with multiple request definitions you can use the `mapRequests` helper function to recursive map objects into RequestBuilder instances.

 ```ts
 // external data